Trump confirms Cohen represented him in 'crazy Stormy Daniels deal'

 On North Korea: Trump said that CIA Director Mike Pompeo, who has been nominated to be secretary of state, wasn't supposed to meet with North Korean leader Kim Jong Un, but that "they arranged ... while he was there to say hello."

-On rapper West: "I have known Kanye a little bit, and I get along with Kanye ... but Kanye looks and sees black unemployment at the lowest it's been at the history of our country.
+On rapper West, who tweeted positively about the president: "I have known Kanye a little bit, and I get along with Kanye ... but Kanye looks and sees black unemployment at the lowest it's been at the history of our country.
 He sees Hispanic unemployment at the lowest it has been in the history of our country.
 He sees, by the way, female unemployment, women unemployment, the lowest it has been in now almost 19 years.
 He sees that stuff and he is smart."

+On fired FBI Director James Comey: "He is guilty of crimes," and added that the Justice Department's investigation into Russian collusion is "a witch hunt against the president of the United States."

+On whether he stayed overnight in Moscow: Trump said he did spend the night in Moscow during a 2013 trip and accused Comey of lying about it.
+The president said "of course I stayed there" when he went to the Miss Universe pageant, which he owned.
+Comey says in his new book that Trump told him he did not sleep overnight in Russia.

 On what grade he should get after a year in office: "I would give myself an A-plus.
 Nobody has done what I have been able to do, and I did it — despite the fact that I have a phony cloud over my head that doesn’t exist."